NataliaLamberova/NataliaLamberova.github.io/_pages/cv.md

 Higher School of Economics Award for Academic Achievements (2012)

-“The Best Lecturer of Political Science Department - 2012” Award (2012)
+“The Best Lecturer of Political Science Department” Award (2012)

 High Distinction for Honors Thesis, Higher School of Economics (2011)